ikalnytskyi/holocron/docs/quickstart.rst

 **about.mdown**
   A sample page.
-Each file that could be parsed by one of enabled converters (default: Markdown only) is considered as either Page or Post.
-Both Page and Post documents preserve their relative paths to the content directory and will be available under almost the same path (a file extension will be stripped) in the output one.
+Each file that could be parsed by one of enabled converters is considered as either Page or Post.
+Both Page and Post documents preserve their relative paths to the content directory and will be available under almost the same path (a file extension will be stripped) in the output directory.
 I.e. ``$content/a/b/page.mdown`` will be available under the ``$host/a/b/page/`` url.

 **2014/04/20/holocron.mdown**
   A sample post.
 Each file that could be parsed by one of enabled converters